tetsuoseto/owasp_pdf_5/README.md

 6. Run `./owasp_pdf -v` in the terminal window to verify the installation.

-7. Run `./owasp_pdf --translate -y -l COE_en-US` in your Mac terminal window and verify a sample AISVS PDF is built.
+7. Run `./owasp_pdf --translate -y -l COE_en-US` in the terminal window and verify a sample AISVS PDF is built.

 ```
 $ cd ~/Playbook/owasp_pdf_5/<platform>